-No. Once a candidate for donation is accepted at the time of passing, MedCure covers all expenses related to the donation process.
-We work with licensed funeral directors in your area to arrange for transportation, cremation, two copies of the death certificate and the return of cremated remains to your family in a heart-shaped urn in approximately 4 to 6 weeks or a scattering at sea.
+Yes.
+Once a candidate for donation is accepted at the time of passing, there is no cost for body donation.
+MedCure covers all expenses related to the donation process.
+This includes transportation arrangements, cremation, a copy of the death certificate and the return of cremated remains to your family in approximately 4 to 6 weeks or a scattering at sea.

 Will body donation interfere with funeral arrangements?

 With whole body donation open casket viewing is not possible.
 However, a memorial service with cremated remains is very common with our donor families.

 For help publishing an obituary, please contact your local newspaper and ask for their Obituary Department.
 They will guide you as to the submission process and any legal requirements specific to your state.
 MedCure is not licensed to assist persons with writing or publishing an obituary.